bmndc/nokia-leo/README.md

 ### EDL mode
 With the phone powered off, hold the top Power button and both the * and # keys, or type `adb reboot edl` when connected to a computer.
 Boots into a black screen, allows you to read and write partitions over Qualcomm's proprietary Sahara or Firehose protocol.
 Remove the battery to exit.

-To interact with this mode, you need a digitally-signed MBN/ELF "loader" file specifically made for the device, and a middleman program such as QFIL or edl.py.
+To interact with this mode, you need a digitally-signed MBN/ELF "loader" file specifically made for the device, and a middleman program such as <abbr title="Qualcomm Flash Image Loader">QFIL</abbr> or edl.py.

 You can also **force reboot** the phone by holding the top Power button and the # key at any time.